aristotlemanolakos/sotm-script/README.md

 Add the following line to the file `alias jxn='bash ~/scripts/jxn/jxn.sh'`

 Save the new profile and exit editor.
-Restart terminal and test out alias.
+Restart terminal and test out alias by typing `jxn`.